kevhen/CryptoCrawler/PITCHME.md

     def on_status(self, status):
         print(status.text)
-        # filter and store the tweets...
+        # Filter and store the tweets...

     def on_error(self, status_code):
-        # Handle API errors.
-Especially quit in 420 to avoid API penalty.
         if status_code == 420:
             time.sleep(300)
             # Reconnect ...